mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ## Machine learning models

-This research will primarily involve training, validating, and evaluating \ac{CNN} models using ISA characteristics such as endianness, word size, and instruction length as the target features.
+This research primarily involves training, validating, and evaluating \ac{CNN} models using ISA characteristics such as endianness, word size, and instruction length as the target features.
 This subsection outlines our approach to data preprocessing, model architecture selection, and validation techniques.

 ### Data preprocessing